Yana people: Yahi

 The Yahi were the southernmost portion of the Yana.
 They were hunter-gatherers who lived in small egalitarian bands without centralized political authority, were reclusive and fiercely defended their territory of mountain canyons.
 The Yahi initially numbered around 400.

-The Yahi were the first Yana group to suffer from the Californian Gold Rush, for their lands were the closest to the gold fields.
+The Yahi were the first Yana group to suffer from the Californian Gold Rush, as their lands were the closest to the gold fields.
 They suffered great population losses from the loss of their traditional food supplies and fought with the settlers over territory.
-They lacked firearms, and armed white settlers intentionally committed genocide against them in multiple raids.
+They lacked firearms, and armed white settlers committed genocide against them in multiple raids.
 These raids took place as part of the California Genocide, during which the U.S. Army and vigilante militias carried out killings as well as the relocation of thousands of indigenous peoples in California.
-Settlers were led by Robert Anderson, whose men launched two raids in 1865 which killed a total of about 70 people.
 The massacre reduced the Yahi, who were already suffering from starvation, to a population of less than 100.

 On August 6, 1865, seventeen settlers raided a Yahi village at dawn.
 In 1866, more Yahis were massacred when they were caught by surprise in a ravine.
 Circa 1867, 33 Yahis were killed after being tracked to a cave north of Mill Creek.
 Circa 1871, four cowboys trapped and killed about 30 Yahis in Kingsley cave.